Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Introduction

 However, not all past representations are equally important.
 For example, the details of a previously explored attempt at a solution are likely not critical, as long as the model retains some signal that advises it to avoid exploring this same failed path again.
 We propose to jointly learn to reason, compress, and discard previously computed representations along reasoning chains.

 The key to our approach is to substitute previously computed key-value (KV) cached representations with significantly more compact representations, inspired by how activation beacons are used for long-context compression~\citep{zhang2025long_activation_beacon}.
+These compressed representations can be placed at single or multiple pre-determined intervals, enabling deployment-time flexibility with a single model.
 We train these representations to contain the information from past tokens that is necessary for continuing the reasoning process to solve the task the model is given, allowing us to evict from the KV cache most previously computed representations.
 The challenge is to combine the training of these beacons into the reinforcement learning (RL)~\citep{10.5555/3312046} process that makes length-based reasoning possible, a fundamentally different process than the pre-training that enables conventional long-form generation.
 We design a joint RL-distillation approach, where we train the original non-compression policy using the conventional RL process with a verifier for reward computation, and concurrently distill it into a policy that jointly compresses and reasons.